Hermes-Berkeley-Org/hermes-resource-server/README.md

     flask run --port=3000

-Once you set up your OK server (see https://github.com/Cal-CS-61A-Staff/ok), in order to test on Heroku:

-    If you're running OK locally, make sure you ngrok it and set is an environment variable in setup-env.sh

-    heroku config:set OK_SERVER=<your server, could be ngrok>

 **OK Bypass**: If you don't want to deal with OK auth in the application, make sure you set OK_MODE = bypass in setup-env.sh and you will operate as Sumukh in the application without having to login